kanishka-linux/vinanti/README.md

 # Vinanti

-Experimental async http request library for python with focus on simplicity
+Async http request library for python with focus on simplicity

 ### Installation